canvasxyz/canvas/docs/index.md

 <TextRow title="About Canvas">
   <TextItem>Canvas is a framework for writing any web application as a decentralized protocol, running over a peer-to-peer network.</TextItem>
-  <TextItem>Instead of code running on a single hosted backend, Canvas applications are defined as <strong>TypeScript contracts</strong>, running on both the browser and server.</TextItem>
+  <TextItem>Instead of code running on a single hosted backend, Canvas applications are defined as TypeScript functions, running on both the browser and server.</TextItem>
-  <TextItem>When users interact with the application, their actions are relayed between everyone on the network, and re-executed by each client, using the same technology that powers multiplayer software and game engines.</TextItem>
+  <TextItem>When users interact with the application, their actions are relayed between everyone on the network and executed by each client, using the same technology that powers multiplayer game engines.</TextItem>
-  <TextItem>This allows you to develop and maintain complex applications while focusing on the business logic.
-It's like smart contracts on the blockchain, except you can get started without learning a new language, worrying about gas limits, or dealing with tokens.</TextItem>
+  <TextItem>It's like smart contracts on the blockchain, except you can get started without learning a new language, issuing a token, or worrying about scalability.</TextItem>
-  <TextItem>For decentralized app developers today, you can use Canvas as a peer-to-peer network with state sync, for applications like chat, presence, and games.
-Or, if you add a data availability service, you can use it as a modular decentralized app platform.</TextItem>
+  <TextItem>For decentralized app developers today, you can use Canvas as a peer-to-peer network with state sync for applications like chat, games, and governance.
+Or, if you add a data availability service, you can use it as a fully-fledged decentralized app platform.</TextItem>
 </TextRow>

 <FeatureRow title="Interoperable Everywhere" detail="Canvas supports any cryptographically verifiable authentication strategy, including Web3 wallets, W3C DIDs, and even Apple & Google SSO.
 You can write your own custom adapters to support other authorization methods.">